yusale9/student-showcase/student-work/solidoc/readme.md

 <details>
 <summary>Marketing and Content Writing</summary>

-We make our marketing text compact, punchy and persuasive.
+We make our marketing text compact, punchy, and persuasive.
 It follows a personalized marketing strategy to let you focus on your target audience.

 Some products we offer are:

    * Websites

-  * Business Blogs
+  * Business Bblogs

-  * Brochures, Flyers, Exhibition Materials
+  * Brochures, flyers, and exhibition materials

   *  Advertisements (digital and print)